NVIDIA/aistore/docs/storage_svcs.md

 Planned for v5.2:

 - `blob-threshold` == 0: regular cold GET.
-- With bucket auto-chunking enabled: blob download only at or above max(`blob-threshold`, `chunks.objsize_limit`), using `chunks.chunk_size`.
+- With `blob-threshold` > 0 and bucket auto-chunking enabled: blob download only at or above max(`blob-threshold`, `chunks.objsize_limit`), using `chunks.chunk_size`.
-- With auto-chunking disabled: blob download at or above `blob-threshold`, producing a chunked object; the job warns once.
+- With auto-chunking disabled: blob download at or above `blob-threshold > 0`, producing a chunked object; the job warns once.
 - A regular cold GET can still store the result chunked when the [storage layout](#storage-layout) rules require it.

 The third case is a deliberate exception to rule 3.
 A `chunks.objsize_limit` of zero does express a layout preference - automatic writes remain monolithic - but reassembling parallel-fetched ranges into a monolithic file degrades performance.
 Prefetch therefore keeps the chunked result, uses the prefetch `blob-chunk-size` (or the blob-downloader default), and suggests `ais bucket rechunk`, which restores such objects to monolithic form per the bucket's configuration.